 A’ Design Award and Competitions grants rights to press members and bloggers to use parts of this interview.
 This interview is provided as it is; DesignPRWire and A' Design Award and Competitions cannot be held responsible for the answers given by participating designers.

-Press Members: Register and login to request a custom interview with Alex Lototzky.
+Press Members: Request a custom interview with Alex Lototzky by clicking here.

 |Follow us : Twitter | Facebook | Google+.||